 - Do not stand in the aisles or block passage with your equipment.
 Do not move around the audience during the performance.

 - Do not obstruct audience views of the performer with your position or equipment.

-Media outlets are encouraged to contact the SlamMaster to obtain credited images to represent the Boston Poetry Slam.
-You may also contact our staff photographers, Marshall Goff and Rich Beaubien, to directly request images from the event or to book them to photograph on your behalf.
+Media outlets are encouraged to contact the staff to obtain credited images to represent the Boston Poetry Slam.